MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/monitor-query-readme.md

 ---
 title: Azure Monitor Query client library for Python
-keywords: Azure, python, SDK, API, azure-monitor-query,
+keywords: Azure, python, SDK, API, azure-monitor-query, monitor
 author: maggiepint
 ms.author: magpint
-ms.date: 06/10/2021
+ms.date: 07/06/2021
 ms.topic: article
 ms.prod: azure
 ms.technology: azure
 ms.devlang: python
-ms.service:
+ms.service: monitor
 ---

-# Azure Monitor Query client library for Python - Version 1.0.0b1
+# Azure Monitor Query client library for Python - Version 1.0.0b2

 Azure Monitor helps you maximize the availability and performance of your applications and services.
 It delivers a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.